vippsas/vipps-developers/contact.md

 If you have a KAM (Key Account Manager), please contact her/him.
 If you do not, please reply to the issue, and add any relevant information.
-Please note that everyone thinks that their problem is the most important to solve, but that Vipps must sometimes prioritize differently.
+Please note that we understand that your problem is important to you, but that Vipps must sometimes prioritize differently.

 ## More than one problem, or a new one?